KRMS-FM: History

 KRMS-FM was established in April 1964 as an FM sister station to KRMS (1150 AM).
 Both stations were owned by Central Missouri Broadcasting Company under the co-ownership of James L. Risner and Ella Mae Risner.
 In October 1979, the Risners agreed to transfer the broadcast license and the station's assets to Lakcom, a limited partnership with Alfred C. Sikes as General Partner.
 This deal was approved by the Federal Communications Commission (FCC) on January 10, 1980, and consummated on January 16, 1980.
 The new owners had the FCC change the station's call sign to KYLC on July 4, 1980.

+The station was once known as "Lake 94" in the 1980s with an adult contemporary music format.
 Lakcom L.P. reached an agreement to sell KRMS to a new company called KRMS-KYLC, Inc., in April 1986.
 The deal was approved by the FCC on May 30, 1986, and the transaction was formally consummated on June 11, 1986.
 Among the company's investors was United States Senator John C. Danforth.
 In April 1990, the company, now wholly owned by John B. and Fredna B. Mahaffey, transferred the KRMS broadcast license directly to the Mahaffeys as individuals.
 They would soon fold the station into Mahaffey Enterprises, Inc.